analyses current Vitamin B12 levels and identifies deficiency as well as risk of deficiency

 During pregnancy, the body requires more Vitamin B12 than normal.
 Get tested to make sure that you have not developed a deficiency, especially if you follow a plant-based diet.

-People taking one of the following medications
+People taking one these medications

-People with one of the following condition
+People with one of these conditions

 You have a high risk of vitamin B12 deficiency if you have Morbus Crohn or had a gastric bypass surgery, because your body cannot absorb Vitamin B12 well.